hoon-ock/multi-view/README.md

 For detailed preprocessing steps, please refer to [`data/README.md`](data/README.md).

 ### 2-2.
-Data Files
+Data Files & Checkpoint
 The dataset required for training and prediction includes equiformer embeddings and text strings from catberta.
-This data can be accessed through the following link: [Data](https://cmu.box.com/s/6d2zbi00yoizyg60ppztdgqiaes1msqw).
+This data and checkpoints can be accessed through the following link: [Data](https://doi.org/10.6084/m9.figshare.27208356.v1).

 Please download and place the data in the appropriate directory and update the data paths in the YAML files.

-### 2-3.
-Checkpoint

-The example checkpoints can be found in the following link: [Checkpoint](https://cmu.box.com/s/2i4kyyfrlrtilbm8n39xtd8piramnbz5).

 ---